Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Invite user to a sandbox

+When inviting a user to a sandbox, it is necessary to assign the user to a user group.
+Only then the user is listed in this account and can access the sandbox.

 #### Prerequisites

 - You are logged in to a sandbox.
+- You are granted to invite users.

 #### Procedure
 *Settings > Users and groups > Tab User management*